aefarrell/aefarrell.github.io/_posts/2023-11-26-impossible_bowling.md

 Maybe we can brute-force this and try every conceivable bowling game?
 However there are *a lot* of possible bowling games.
 As a first pass, there are thirty balls thrown in a game and each ball has *up to* fourteen possible pinfall scores (0 through 15 excluding 1 and 14).
 This would give *14<sup>30</sup>* possible bowling games.
 Even if it took a single nanosecond to evaluate each game that would take longer than the current age of the universe to work through.

-But that's not a great upper bound, it doesn't take into account the rules of bowling: you can only knock down up to five pins in any given frame, for example if the first ball is scores a *13* then the second ball doesn't get to choose from fourteen possibilities, it gets to chose from two: 0 and 2.
+But that's not a great upper bound, it doesn't take into account the rules of bowling: you can only knock down up to five pins in any given frame, for example if the first ball scores a *13* then the second ball doesn't get to choose from fourteen possibilities, it gets to chose from two: 0 and 2.
 Still, it is going to be a large number.
 The vast majority of those games are going to be completely redundant, since we are only looking for scores from 2 to 450.

 ## Nothing fancy